-Savory spiced mushroom biryani is a wonderful option for vegetarians and omnivores alike.
-Layers of marinated and fried mushrooms, ghee-coated basmati rice, and fresh herbs make this an extra-special vegetarian biryani.
+This savory spiced mushroom biryani recipe is a wonderful meal for vegetarians and omnivores alike.
+Layers of marinated, meaty mushrooms, fluffy basmati rice, and fresh herbs make this an extra-special vegetarian biryani.
+In this recipe, I've included lots of step-by-step pictures and tips so can feel confident making your own stovetop biryani from scratch!

-Biryani, or a steaming pot of rice layered with meat or vegetables and spices, is one of my favorite dishes.
+Biryani is one of my favorite dishes!
 Growing up, it was the kind of meal I'd look forward to for a special occasion.
 Every so often, my mom would get up early to prepare chicken biryani on a Saturday.
 She'd marinate and cook the chicken, fry the onions, prepare the rice, and then layer everything to steam together.
+It was incredibly delicious and comforting, a true labor of love and expression of gratitude.

-And while we don't quite know the exact origins, it was likely first developed and presented in the royal kitchens.
-So it's no surprise that this rice, a favored selection at wedding celebrations, is robust in scope, flavor, and scale.
+While we don't quite know the exact origins, biryani was likely first developed and presented in the royal kitchens1.
+So it's no surprise that this dish, a favored selection at wedding celebrations, is robust in scope, flavor, and scale.

-- Layers of fried mushrooms, marinated mushrooms, herbs, and rice = layers of flavor.
+- 🌶️ Layers of fried mushrooms, mushroom masala (gravy), herbs, and rice cooked "dum style" (steamed) = layers of flavor.
 This is nothing like a boring vegetable pulao.

-- Par-boiling the rice eliminates technical difficulties in undercooking or overcooking grains in the final presentation.
+- 🍚 Parboiling the rice eliminates technical difficulties in undercooking or overcooking grains in the final presentation.
+The result?
+Fluffy, separated grains of buttery, spiced rice.

 👩🏽🍳🌶️ Important FYI 🌶️👩🏽🍳